emilavara/Iris/README.md

 Iris is written in HTML / CSS / JS and is powered through **Electron.js**.

 ### Features
-* View projects running on local server and refresh seemingly upon every save.
+* View projects running on local server
+* Refresh seemingly upon every save without the need to reload
 * Choose between a smart phone or tablet
 * A variety of mockups in order to display your project the way you want to.
 * Supports Windows & macOS.